rektomar/RDC.jl/README.md

-## The Randomized Dependence Coeffient
+## The Randomized Dependence Coefficient

 Implementation of https://arxiv.org/abs/1304.7717